This tour starts every day, based on availability

 Availability

 The tour runs year-round, with 3 nights spent camping.
-We camp on wooden platforms owned by a local family, embracing a sustainable, true camping experience rather than glamping.
+It’s a true camping experience rather than glamping.

 Water Levels by Season